 Definitive Dog Bite Representation in Whittier, CA: Hanning & Sacchetto, LLP

-At Hanning & Sacchetto, LLP our personal injury attorneys have represented thousands of clients over the past decade with a commitment to quality care and successful outcomes.
-Our dog bite attorneys in Whittier, CA extend our legal prowess by demonstrating a consistent track record of financial recovery for our clients, inside and outside of the courtroom.
+At Hanning & Sacchetto, LLP our dog bite attorneys have represented thousands of clients over the past decade with a commitment to quality care and successful outcomes.
+Our dog bite attorneys in Whittier, CA extend our legal process by demonstrating a consistent track record of financial recovery for our clients, inside and outside of the courtroom.

 With over 78 million dogs in the United States, dog bites in Los Angeles County are more common than you may think, and their injuries can be devastating.
 If you or a loved one has been bitten by a dog, even if it is a dog you know and love, we can help you get the financial settlement you deserve to seek proper medical care and time to heal.

 Dog bites are considered personal injuries, as the negligence of the owner comes into play because of the attack.
 In the all too common case of dog bites, dog-related injuries, and attacks, our Whittier dog bite attorneys are aware of the alarming statistics that accompany our crusade for justice.

 The Center for Disease Control and Prevention (CDC) provides stirring statistics unveiling just how prominent dog bites can be in everyday life.